-Sensex, Nifty crash: Not exit polls results, but these 3 reasons behind market fall today - BusinessToday
+Sensex, Nifty crash: Not exit polls results, but these three reasons behind market fall today - BusinessToday

 "Escalating US pressure on Iran, including potential extension of a naval blockade and stricter enforcement actions on tanker movements, has heightened concerns over constrained flows through the Strait of Hormuz.
 Additional support came from a sharp 6.2 million barrel draw in US crude inventories and declines in refined product stocks, signaling resilient demand," Kotak Neo Commodity Insight said.

 The rising crude oil prices is hurting rupee, which hit a fresh all-time low of 95.32 against the dollar today.
-This, analysts said is a textbook reflexive trade - rising oil prices triggering FII outflows, FII outflows compounding the dollar demand from oil importers, and the combination overwhelming whatever defence the RBI is putting up.
+This, analysts said, is a textbook reflexive trade - rising oil prices triggering FII outflows, FII outflows compounding the dollar demand from oil importers, and the combination overwhelming whatever defence the RBI is putting up.

 US Fed hawkish tone